Girolamo Fracastoro

-Life
+Life and medical career

 Fracastoro was born in Verona, Republic of Venice and educated at Padua where at the age of 19 he was appointed professor at the university.
 On account of his eminence in the practice of medicine, he was elected physician of the Council of Trent.
 A bronze statue was erected in his honor by the citizens of Padua, while his native city commemorated their great compatriot with a marble statue.
 He lived and practised in his hometown.
 In 1546 he proposed that epidemic diseases are caused by transferable tiny particles or "spores" that could transmit infection by direct contact, indirect contact, or even without contact over long distances.
 In his writing, the "spores" of diseases may refer to chemicals rather than to any living entities.

 He appears to have first used the Latin word fomes, meaning tinder, in the sense of infectious agent, in his essay on contagion De Contagione et Contagiosis Morbis (On Contagion and Contagious Diseases), published in 1546: "I call fomites [from the Latin fomes, meaning "tinder"] such things as clothes, linen, etc., which although not themselves corrupt, can nevertheless foster the essential seeds of the contagion and thus cause infection."
-His theory remained influential for nearly three centuries, before being superseded by a fully developed germ theory.
+His theory remained influential for nearly three centuries.
+19th century bacteriologists studied Fracastoro’s works, and his "seeds of disease" theory is considered as a predecessor to germ theory.

+In the same work he also wrote extensively on rabies, speculating that it might be transmitted by rabid dog saliva penetrating the skin.

 The name for syphilis is derived from Fracastoro's 1530 epic poem in three books, Syphilis sive morbus gallicus ("Syphilis or The French Disease"), about a shepherd boy named Syphilus who tended the flocks of King Alcinous.
 Syphilus insulted Sol Pater, the god of the Sun, and was punished by him with a horrible disease.
 The poem suggests using mercury and "guaiaco" as a cure.
 In 1546 his book (De contagione, "On Contagion") also gave the first description of typhus.
 The collected works of Fracastoro appeared for the first time in 1555.

 Alongside Syphilis, Fracastoro wrote a Biblical epic in two books, Joseph, and a collection of miscellaneous poems, Carmina.
 Joseph was translated under the title The Maidens Blush, or Joseph by Josuah Sylvester.
 A full edition and English translation of Fracastoro's poetry was prepared by James Gardner for The I Tatti Renaissance Library.

 In 1546 Fracastoro described an epidemic in cattle that devastated farmers near Verona, Italy.
 That disease is now recognized as foot-and-mouth disease (FMD), an animal illness of great antiquity.